Aurora Charter Oak Hospital Remains Open to Support Our Community During the COVID-19 Pandemic

 Attention: Family Members, Friends, and Other Visitors

 Aurora Charter Oak Hospital continues to monitor the daily events surrounding the COVID-19 virus and comply with guidance from the CDC, California State and the LA County Department of Public Health.
 While we maintain our commitment to high quality and compassionate care, we are keenly aware that we must protect and maintain a safe treatment environment for our patients, family members, and staff.
 We are here to support and protect each other.
-As such, we have implemented the following procedures/restrictions:
+As such, the following procedures/restrictions remain in place:

 1. Upon entering our building all employees, family members, vendors, and patients will be asked specific questions about their current healthcare status, including signs and symptoms of any upper respiratory conditions.
 This brief questionnaire may also include a temperature scan.

-2. Outpatient services will continue as normal, but patients will be queried about symptoms and may be scanned for temperature.
+2. Outpatient services will continue, but patients will be queried about symptoms and scanned for temperature.

-3. We are unfortunately canceling visitation to our hospital and will set up telephone visits to keep you and your loved ones engaged.
+3. Family visits to our hospital remain canceled, but we will set up telephone visits to keep you and your loved ones engaged.

 4. All family therapy sessions will be held via telephone.
 Our therapists will coordinate these appointments with family members.

-5. All vendors will be asked to enter through the employee entrance and screened for temperature.
+5. All vendors must enter through the employee entrance and be screened for temperature.
 Vendor access will be limited and at the discretion of hospital management.

 Aurora Charter Oak Hospital strives to keep everyone who has entrusted their care to us in the safest environment possible.
 As information changes, we will update these procedures.
 We appreciate your understanding as we respond to these challenges and take the utmost care for all of our patients.